How it works

 • The parameters required by the script

-The credit usage depends on the value of the script that has been executed (Data transfer to Ozwol is not recorded).
+The credit usage depends on the complexity of the script that has been executed (Data transfer to Ozwol is not recorded).

 This approach is recommended if you need to integrate a legacy solution with Ozwol Engine, such as DAM (Digital Asset Management software), to execute advanced operations that cannot be provided by the solution.